Agnostic Front: Start of the second era (1996–2006)

-In 2004, Agnostic Front released their fourth studio album Another Voice.
+Colletti left permanently in early 2004, being replaced by Gallo's brother Steve, who had previously played a few tours with the band.
+On November 1, it was announced the band had signed with Nuclear Blast Records, and later that same year, Agnostic Front released their fourth studio album Another Voice.
 The album was regarded mainly as a follow-up to One Voice.
 The album, however, did receive some criticism from fans and the press for apparently changing their music to fit the current wave of 'tough guy' bands.
 Musically, the album bears resemblance to bands that were heavily influenced by Agnostic Front, such as Hatebreed.
 Miret's vocals on the album particularly seemed to turn off many less hardcore punk-oriented fans.
 Later, the track "Peace" was contributed to the mash-up album Threat: Music That Inspired the Movie, where it was remixed by Schizoid and renamed "World at War".
+Agnostic Front then embarked on the "Another Voice" North American and European tours with Death Before Dishonor supporting both legs.

-In 2005, Agnostic Front took part in the Unity tour alongside bands such as Terror and Diecast.
+In 2005, Agnostic Front took part in the Unity tour alongside bands such as Terror and Diecast, they also co-headlined a US tour with Full Blown Chaos.
 In 2006 they released a live album titled Live at CBGB – 25 Years of Blood, Honor and Truth, which was limited to 500 copies.
+During the Summer they toured Europe alongside First Blood.